Covid 19 & Greyhound Rehoming.

 What does this mean for KGR?

 We are all volunteers so we have no staff costs to pay.
-However, we do spend a huge amount of money each year on both kenneling and vet bills.
-The funding for this mainly comes from adoption donations (which have now stopped) and our events (which have cancelled through to at least August) – so we have no donation income for the foreseeable future.
+However, we do spend a huge amount of money each year on both kennelling and vet bills.
+The funding for this mainly comes from adoption donations and our events (which have cancelled through to at least Summer 2021).
+So, we have no event donation income for the foreseeable future.
 There are no government grants available for animal charities.

 How can I help KGR?